Environmental Science in the Rockies

 Fees and Tuition

-Tuition: Tuition for four U of M credits and course fees must be paid directly to the University of Michigan and will be billed on or before June 30th, 2013.
+Tuition: Tuition for five U-M credits and course fees must be paid directly to the University of Michigan and will be billed on or before June 30th, 2015.
 Guest students are charged upper division rates.
-Up to date tuition rates can be found at the U of M Registrar website.
-Departmental Financial Aid to help offset tuition cost is available for all University of Michigan students.
+Up to date tuition rates can be found at the U-M Registrar website.
+Departmental Financial Aid to help offset tuition cost is available for qualifying University of Michigan students.
 Please direct any questions to firstname.lastname@example.org or call 734.615.8600

 Frequently Asked Questions